 The successful candidate will conduct innovative research in Oral and Maxillofacial Radiology or a related field, and participate in teaching at the undergraduate and graduate levels.
 Applicants must meet the following requirements:

 - a graduate degree, preferably a Ph.D., and evidence of excellent research accomplishments in a field of enquiry related to Oral and Maxillofacial Radiology,

 - training in an accredited specialty program in Oral and Maxillofacial Radiology and eligibility to be licensed in Ontario as a recognized specialist in Oral and Maxillofacial Radiology.

 Salary will be commensurate with the successful candidate’s qualifications and experience.

+All qualified candidates are invited to apply.
 Applications should include a cover letter, detailed curriculum vitae, and a statement of research and teaching interests.
-If you have questions about this position, please contact the office of Dean Daniel Haas, Faculty of Dentistry at email@example.com or 416-979-4900, ext.
+If you have questions about this position, please contact the office of Dean Daniel Haas, Faculty of Dentistry at firstname.lastname@example.org or 416-979-4900, ext.
 4382.

 All application materials must be submitted online at: http://uoft.me/academicopportunities

 Submission guidelines can be found at: http://uoft.me/how-to-apply.
 We recommend combining documents into one or two files in PDF/MS Word format.

 Applicants should also ask three referees to send signed letters directly to Dean Daniel Haas via e-mail to email@example.com by the closing date of February 1, 2015.